 Dimensions – Not the biggest, but not the smallest either, this sauna is big enough for most people at 27.5″ W x 30″ D x 38″ H

 Summary: The Duraherm may be quite popular, but it’s not the best option to buy.
 Even though it’s advertised as extra-large, it’s a good medium size; there are bigger units available, And it also has very high EMF.
 The chair and footpad are great, but other units also include these features.

 6. Ridgeyard Portable Safe Folding Far FIR Infrared Sauna

-The Ridgeyard portable infrared sauna is a smaller model, with all the basic features a portable sauna needs.
+The Ridgeyard portable infrared sauna blanket is a smaller model, with all the basic features a portable sauna needs.

-It has handy hand holes that can zip up, then not n use, to keep warm air inside and comes with a pretty comfortable foldable chair.
+It has handy hand holes that can zip up, then not used, to keep warm air inside and comes with a pretty comfortable foldable chair.
 There is, however, one design flaw with this model; the sides tend to fold in n themselves.
 Also, it has quite high EMF emissions.
 That being said, it is one f the cheapest portable saunas you can get.